By Ashok Prasad, Founder, Niyyam

 - Knowledge increases

-- Discipline decreases
+- But discipline often decreases

-Key Point:
+Key Insight:

-Experience without discipline leads to mistakes.
+Experience without discipline leads to poor outcomes.

-Mistake 1: Overconfidence
+Mistake 1: Overconfidence in Mutual Fund Selection

 What Happens